Popcorn: A Whole-Grain Snack

 What Makes Popcorn a Whole Grain?

 Whole grains include all three parts of a grain: the bran, the endosperm and the germ.
 The Bran is the multi-layered outer skin that protects the kernel from damage by weather, water, pests and disease.
 It contains antioxidants, B vitamins and fiber.
+To make it even better, purchase organic, such as Great Northern Popcorn Organic Premium Popcorn.
+Premium Gourmet yellow popcorn kernels individually selected for their superior expansion qualities and tender flakes.

 The endosperm in the middle of popcorn provides energy to the plant and is the largest part of the kernel.
 It contains starchy carbohydrates, proteins and small amounts of vitamins and minerals.
 The nutrient-packed germ is the embryo of the plant that will reproduce if fertilized by pollen.
 It contains B vitamins, some protein, minerals and healthy fats.
 In contrast, refined grains have been stripped of the bran and germ.